What Is That Strange Smell in the House?

 As these are relatively inexpensive and fairly easy to replace, we tried that.
 The smells stopped.

-When my mother became too old to live alone, we converted our attached garage into living space for her.
+When my mother became too old to live alone, we converted our attached garage into a living space for her.
 She had her own bathroom, bedroom and living room, her own heat and thermostat.
-It was a nice "mother-in-law apartment".
+It was a nice "mother-in-law apartment."

 After ten years, she had to enter a nursing home and that part of the house was mostly unused for another decade.
 As we were preparing our home for sale, we noticed that there was a musty smell in the area of what had been her closet.